 Exercise normal safety precautions in Cyprus.
 Use common sense.
-Look out for suspicious behaviour, as you would in Australia.
+Look out for suspicious behaviour.
 Monitor the media and other sources for changes to local conditions.

-- Entry to Cyprus is only legal through certain airports and seaports.
-Foreign tourists have been refused entry because of arrival through non-official points in the north of Cyprus.
-Refusals have also occurred at official points of entry in the Cypriot Government-controlled south, because of concerns regarding travel to, or certain activities in, the north.
+- You can only legally enter Cyprus through certain airports and seaports.
+Australians have been refused entry because of arrival through non-official points in the north of Cyprus.
+The Cypriot Government can also refuse entry if they have concerns about your travel to, or certain activities in, the north.
 See

 Entry or exit.